waymao/blog/_posts/first-five-guys-in-china.md

   subtitle: 'The first Five Guys in China is located on Middle Huaihai Rd in Shanghai.'
 ---

+Note: some part of this article is imaginary.

 Today I went to an Apple Store to fix my Mac's keyboard.
 The very lovely Apple Store staff told me that due to a leap day last year, the extended warranty on my Mac expired yesterday.